sampsyo/fdpo/fdpo/prompts/overview.md

 assignment to be valid, `left` and `right` must already be declared as `in` ports, `sum` must be declared as an `out` port, and all of them must be declared to have 4 bits.
 The order of assignments does not matter.

+The language does not have infix operators like `+`.
+The only thing you can do in expressions is call functions, like `add[4]`.
+Functions like this are parameterized by the bit widths they operate on, written in square brackets.